maestrooo/ember-cli-html5-validation/README.md

 # Ember CLI HTML5 Validation

 This Ember CLI addon aims to provide a simple form validation feature.
+It also includes a simple async button that is aims to be used with forms for better user experience.

 ## Major limitations